Managing an ecommerce operation is a tremendous undertaking.

 One of the primary parts of this job is to facilitate team cooperation by building an internal knowledge base.
 Communication can be challenging to maintain when so many different aspects of the business intertwine.

-For instance, ShipBob makes it easy for operations managers to track inventory, fulfillment, and shipping performance all from a single dashboard.
+For instance, ShipBob makes it easy for operations managers to track inventory, fulfilment, and shipping performance all from a single dashboard.
 Since ShipBob’s entire logistics network is powered by the same warehouse management system (WMS), activity data is updated in real time.

 “I used to have to pull inventory numbers from three places everyday and move all the disparate data into a spreadsheet.
 ShipBob has an analytics tab in their dashboard with all of this information, which is great for end-of-month reconciliations.
 It’s really nice to not have to operate three 3PLs.